-Dimensions recognizes and respects the rights of patients with decision-making capacity to participate in decisions about their medical treatment.
-Making health care decisions can be very complex and difficult, especially when the patient does not have the capacity to make their own healthcare decisions.
-Family members may have difficulty making these health care decisions for the patient.
+Dimensions Healthcare System recognizes and respects the rights of patients with decision-making capacity to participate in decisions about their medical treatment.
+Making healthcare decisions can be very complex and difficult, especially when the patient does not have the capacity to do so on their own.
+Family members may have difficulty making these healthcare decisions for the patient as well.

 The Ethics Committee is available to assist patients, families and facility staff in determining the most appropriate plan of care.
-A family member, physician or a healthcare team member can request an Ethics consultation at Prince George's Hospital Center by calling (301) 618-2740 or at Laurel Regional Hospital by calling (301) 497-7911.
+A family member, physician or a healthcare team member can request an ethics consultation at Prince George's Hospital Center by calling 301-618-2740 or at Laurel Regional Hospital by calling 301-497-7911.